Inheritance Tax and Gifts to Grandchildren: A Guide

 How can grandparents gift money to grandchildren tax-efficiently?

-Grandparents can gift £3,000 per year tax-free using the annual gift exemption.
+Grandparents can gift £3,000 per year outside the scope of IHT using the annual gift exemption.
 They can also carry forward any unused exemption to the next tax year.
 Other tax-efficient options include gifts on marriage or civil partnerships, and gifts for education expenses.

 What is taper relief and how does it work?